griffithlab/genviz.org/_posts/0002-03-03-ggplot2_exercises.md

 '%}
 {% include figure.html image="/assets/ggplot2/ggplot2_cont_density_part3.png" width="950" %}

 We have are basic plot now, but it's still not very informative as all the data from the different chromosomes are colliding with each other.
 Let's go ahead and fix this by making multiple plots from the same data split out by chromosome.
-Recall from the privous section that there is a very easy way to do this.
+Recall from the previous section that there is a very easy way to do this.
 Also pay particular attention to how the axis are set for each individual plot and produce the result below.

 {% include question.html question="Get a Hint!" answer='look at the ggplot2 documentation for facet_wrap(), particularly the scales parameter in facet_wrap()'%}
 {% include answer.html question="What is the code to produce the plot below" answer='ggplot(data=genes, aes(x=start + .5*width,)) + geom_density() +